richardnpaul/Never-Consent/README.md

-***THIS PROJECT IS NOT MAINTAINED ANYMORE.*** Don't hesitate to fork it.
-I don't have enough time and energy to continue in parallel of my work and my life of husband and father of two.
-I'll be happy to be aware that somebody have forked it for a better future. 🤎 on all of you

 # Never-Consent
 Never consent to any GDPR consent management platform.
 All permissions are immediatly refused.

 **/!\ IMPORTANT:** This extension completes uBlock, AdBlock & co, they don't serve the same objectives.
 We promote usage of adblockers in completion.
-Never-Consent will (try to) reject consent as possible, it will not block ads, it will not be able block all cookies if sites doesn't care whether you / never-consent said nope.
+Never-Consent will (try to) reject consent as much as possible, it will not block ads, it will not be able block all cookies if sites doesn't care whether you, or never-consent, said no.

 #### Filterlist
 I recommend to add this list to uBlock in addition: https://secure.fanboy.co.nz/ (Add Anti-Cookie Messages link)